JENNIFERL4209/mysql-independent-study/entries/entry-4.md

     * to enable, ```SET autocommit = 1;``` or ```SET autocommit = ON;```

 ### Examples
-Going back to week 1, there was no problem starting, stopping, or restarting MySQL on my terminal.
+Going back to week 1, there was no problem starting, stopping, or restarting MySQL in my terminal.
 However, I was not writing my code in the terminal as I wrote them in a sandbox.
 Because of spring break, I was able to have _some spare time_ trying to figure out how to create my own database in the terminal.
 After following a guide online, I encountered this obstacle. <br>
 ![alt text](https://github.com/JENNIFERL4209/mysql-independent-study/blob/master/images/Week4_Failure.png) <br>
 No, I can't just sit in front of my laptop and give up.
-Nobody will help me, and I need to resolve this problem on my own.
+I need to resolve this problem on my own.
 I started googling why this problem occurs and how I can fix it.
 After trying different solutions, none of it worked. <br>
-Then, I realized that the occurrence of this problem is because I cannot start the MySQL server correctly.
-I searched how to start the server, and a video did the magic for me.
-YAY! <br>
+Then, I realized that the occurrence of this problem is because I cannot start the MySQL server correctly (why this problem occurs).
+I searched about starting the server, and a video did the magic for me in finding my mistake! <br>
 ![alt text](https://github.com/JENNIFERL4209/mysql-independent-study/blob/master/images/Week4_success.png) <br>

 ### Takeaways
 1. __A successful engineer tries his/her best to resolve problems.__ The beauty of problems is that we can fix them.
 When I encountered my obstacle, I didn't want to face it because it's annoying!
 But it's all about problem-solving.
-Learning and trying to solve the problem defines success.
+Learning and trying to solve the problem defines success, even beyond engineers.

 ### Resources
 1. [YouTube Video](https://www.youtube.com/watch?v=ryvNDIX3gQA)